 📝 Legal Clarity Required

-The Court instructed the ECI to explain which legal provisions—from the Representation of the People Act, 1950—it relied on to initiate the SIR, and why it cannot simply issue a standard summary/intensive revision.
+The Court asked the ECI to clarify which sections of the Representation of the People Act, 1950, it used as justification for starting the SIR and why it is unable to issue a standard summary or intensive revision.

 🔍 Accountability Measures Imposed